'Trumbo' leads Screen Actor nods; 'Joy', 'The Martian' snubbed

 The nominations of "Beasts of No Nation" and "Straight Outta Compton," which both feature black male casts, came at a time when Hollywood movies have been criticized for lack of racial diversity.

-"Beasts" actor Idris Elba landed a best supporting actor nod, but no women of color made it into either the best actress or supporting actress categories in film.
+"Beasts" actor Idris Elba landed a best supporting actor nod, but no women of colour made it into either the best actress or supporting actress categories in film.

 "I’m just floored and humbled right now.
-It’s such a huge honor to be recognized by my friends and peers," said Elba, who also earned a best leading TV drama actor nod for "Luther."
+It’s such a huge honour to be recognised by my friends and peers," said Elba, who also earned a best leading TV drama actor nod for "Luther."

 In the television categories, medieval fantasy saga "Game Of Thrones" and thriller "Homeland" led the way with three nominations each.
 British period drama "Downton Abbey," political thriller "House of Cards" and advertising drama "Mad Men" were also nominated for best drama ensemble cast.